pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain3.md

 of everything in this particular address.
 So coinbase, in this respect, it's much more comfortable, but you rely on a company that's providing you the work.

-One question, when you move your wallet from MetaMask to Coinbase, what happens to the one in the MetaMask?
+student: One question, **when you move your wallet from MetaMask to Coinbase, what happens to the one in the MetaMask?**
 So still there.
 Okay, but when you also move there, then you meant that the accounts will be gone at first,